 Our online game business is conducted via Changyou, a leading online game developer and operator in China.
-Changyou engages in the development, operation and licensing of online games, including massively multiplayer online games ("MMOGs") and Web games.
-Changyou developed and operates Tian Long Ba Bu ("TLBB"), which is one of the most popular MMOGs in China.
-7Road, which was an indirect majority-owned subsidiary of Changyou as of March 31, 2013 and will be an indirect wholly-owned subsidiary after the closing of the acquisition discussed under the heading "Business Restructuring" below, jointly operates its own Web games DDTank and Wartune (also known as "Shen Qu") with third-party joint operators, and also directly operates Wartune through its Website.
-DDTank and Wartune are two popular Web games in China.
-For the first quarter of 2013, more than 70% of the revenues of Changyou's online game business were derived from TLBB.
+Changyou engages in the development, operation and licensing of online games, including massively multiplayer online games ("MMOGs"), Web games and mobile games.
+Changyou developed and operates Tian Long Ba Bu ("TLBB"), which is one of the most popular MMOGs in China, and developed, and primarily jointly operates with third-party joint operators, DDTank and Wartune (also known as "Shen Qu"), which are two popular Web games in China.
+For the second quarter of 2013, more than 70% of the revenues of Changyou's online game business were derived from TLBB.

 We depend on Changyou for a significant portion of our revenues, net income, and operating cash flow.
-For the first quarter of 2013, Changyou's online game revenues were \$167.4 million, which represented 54% of our total revenues.
-Net income contributed by Changyou for the quarter was \$88.3 million, which represented 152% of our total net income.
+For the second quarter of 2013, Changyou's online game revenues were \$168.3 million, which represented 50% of our total revenues.
+Net income contributed by Changyou for the quarter was \$82.3 million, which represented 155% of our total net income.

-Wireless Business
+Mobile Business

-Our wireless business offers mobile related services through different types of wireless products to mobile phone users.
-The wireless products mainly consist of short messaging services ("SMS"), interactive voice response ("IVR"), mobile games, mobile video and Ring Back Tone ("RBT").
+Our mobile business offers mobile related services through different types of mobile products to mobile phone users.
+The mobile products mainly consist of short messaging services ("SMS"), mobile games, Ring Back Tone ("RBT"), mobile video and interactive voice response ("IVR").
 A majority of the content is purchased from third party content providers.